fiererlab/dada2_ONT/dada2_tutorial_ONT.Rmd

 ## Preliminary Checklist (part 0) - Before You Begin  ##

 1. Check to make sure you know what your target 'AMPLICON' length is.
 This can vary between primer sets, as well as WITHIN primer sets.
 For example, ITS (internal transcribed spacer) amplicons can vary from ~100 bps to 300 bps.
 For examples regarding commonly used primer sets (515f/806r, Fungal ITS2, 1391f/EukBr) see protocols on the Earth Microbiome Project website: [https://earthmicrobiome.org/protocols-and-standards/](https://earthmicrobiome.org/protocols-and-standards/)

+2. Check to make sure you know your complete PCR construct, including the Illumina adapters, any pad and linker sequences, and the primer sequences.
+This is crucial for reorienting, trimming, and demultiplexing the reads properly.

-2. Check to make sure you know how long your reads should be (i.e., how long should the reads be coming off the sequencer?)
+3. Check to make sure you know how long your reads should be (i.e., how long should the reads be coming off the sequencer?)
 This is not the same as fragment length, as many times, especially with longer fragments, the entire fragment is not being sequenced in one direction.
-When long _amplicons_ are not sequenced with a _read length_ that allows for substantial overlap between the forward and reverse read, you can potentially insert biases into the data.
-   If you intend to merge your paired end reads, ensure that your read length is appropriate.
-For example, with a MiSeq 2 x 150, 300 cycle kit, you will get bidirectional reads of 150 base pairs.

-3. Make note of which sequencing platform was used, as this can impact both read quality and downstream analysis.
+4. Make note of which sequencing platform was used, as this can impact both read quality and downstream analysis.
+This pipeline was developed for the Oxford Nanopore Technologies MinION machine.

-4. Decide which database is best suited for your analysis needs.
+5. Decide which database is best suited for your analysis needs.
 Note that DADA2 requires databases be in a custom format!
 If a custom database is required, further formatting will be needed to ensure that it can run correctly in dada2.

    See the following link for details regarding database formatting: [https://benjjneb.github.io/dada2/training.html#formatting-custom-databases](https://benjjneb.github.io/dada2/training.html#formatting-custom-databases)

-5. For additional tutorials and reporting issues, please see link below:
+6. For additional tutorials and reporting issues, please see link below:
    dada2 tutorial: [https://benjjneb.github.io/dada2/tutorial.html](https://benjjneb.github.io/dada2/tutorial.html)
    dada2 pipeline issues*: [https://github.com/fiererlab/dada2_ONT/issues](https://github.com/fiererlab/dada2_ONT/issues)